-The Company operates internationally and is exposed to foreign exchange risks arising from various currency exposures, primarily with respect to the United States dollars (US\$) and the Australian Dollar.
+The Company operates internationally and is exposed to foreign exchange risks arising from various currency exposures, primarily with respect to the US Dollar and the Australian Dollar.
 Foreign exchange risk arises from future commercial transactions and recognised assets and liabilities.